DussanFreire/DussanFreire/README.md

 Full-stack developer
 --------------------

-As a systems engineer and software developer, I have extensive knowledge in software development, SCRUM, SOLID principles, artificial intelligence, and information systems.
-I have created innovative software projects and web applications that meet the specific needs of companies in Bolivia.
-My dedication and strong work ethic have helped me stand out and become an essential member of successful teams.
-Additionally, I am pursuing a master's degree in computer science at the Bolivian Catholic University San Pablo in agreement with the Pontifical Catholic University of Chile.
-This program allows me to deepen my expertise in cutting-edge technologies and expand my understanding of the ever-changing world of software development.
+I am a Systems Engineer and Front-End Developer with 4 years of experience in software development.
+I specialize in React and Redux to build dynamic, user-friendly web interfaces.
+I have worked on various software projects and web applications for companies.

+I recently completed my Master’s degree in Computer Science from the Bolivian Catholic University San Pablo.
+This degree has improved my skills in both practical and theoretical aspects of technology.

+In addition to my technical skills, I am known for my strong communication, teamwork, and problem-solving abilities.
+I am easy to work with, always open to feedback, and committed to helping my team succeed.

+I am always eager to learn and grow in the ever-evolving tech industry.

 * 🌍  I'm based in Cochabamba, Bolivia
 * ✉️  You can contact me at [dussanfreire@gmail.com](mailto:dussanfreire@gmail.com)